-If the task in hand calls for a magnifying mirror and task lighting, the Illuminated Swing Arm Magnifying Mirror provides both in one handsome wall mounted unit.
+If the task in hand calls for a magnifying mirror and task lighting, the Illuminated Swing Arm Magnifying Mirror provides both in one good-looking wall mounted unit.

 Lights for reading the written word

 People still read books, printed on paper and bound between covers.
 Some of the most popular task lighting products are reading lamps.
-People read in all sorts of places, in their armchairs, in bed, on trains and aeroplanes.
-In trains and ‘planes you are stuck with the lighting provided so that leaves your armchair or bed.
-Ideally you want a light that you can turn off whilst in bed, meaning you don’t disturb your partner.
+Armchairs and beds are popular locations for enjoying a good book and both can be made more reader-friendly.
+And with the latter you ideally want a light that you can turn off whilst in bed, meaning you don’t disturb your partner.

 The solution is a reading lamp which can focus its light on your book without lighting up the room.
 We recommend three task lighting products for this purpose.
 The Klosters Reading Light in wood and chrome combines a bedside lamp with a small LED light at the end of a flexible arm, separately switched and infinitely adjustable to shine only on your page.
 It is usually wall mounted over the head of the bed.

 The Arosa Reading Light does the same job but is styled differently and has an all polished chrome finish.
-Another wall mounted reading is the Chamonix.
+Another wall mounted reading light is the Chamonix.
 Again this light combines the normal wall light with a small LED light on a flexible stalk for discreet reading in bed.

 Working at your desk

 In an office, whether in a commercial building or a home office, eyestrain from bright overhead lighting combined with fatigue can lead to lack of concentration.
 This obstacle to getting work completed can be avoided or at least minimised by task lighting.
 Desk Lamps can make all the difference.

 A well designed desk lamp concentrates light on the desk top whilst preventing stray light showing upwards.
 Lyco recommend three excellent examples.
-For a traditional look, redolent of the grand bank managers’ offices of yesteryear, try the Banker Desk Light.
+For a traditional look, reminiscent of the grand bank managers’ offices of yesteryear, try the Banker Desk Light.
 Efficient as well as elegant, it is perfect for a solicitor’s office or your office at home.